American Ninja Warrior: USA vs. The World: Stage 2

 During Heat 1 of Stage 2, Team USA was represented by Sean Bryan, Team Europe by Alexander Mars, Team Latin America by Marco Jubes, and Team Asia by Yusuke Morimoto.
-Bryan fell at Wingnut Alley, while Mars fell at the Wave Runner.
+Bryan fell at Wingnut Alley and banged his back, while Mars fell at the Wave Runner.
 Jubes and Morimoto both fell at the Swing Surfer.
 Team USA won the heat.

 During Heat 2 of Stage 2, Team USA was represented by Najee Richardson, Team Europe by Sean McColl, Team Latin America by Sebastian Prieto, and Team Asia by Yosua Zalukhu.
 Richardson and McColl both completed the course, while Prieto fell on the Criss Cross Salmon Ladder, and Zalukhu fell on the Wave Runner.
 As McColl finished fastest, Team Europe won the heat.
 At the end of both heats, points totals from Stage One and Two were combined, with Team USA leading with 10 points, Team Europe with 6 points, and Team Latin America with 5 points.
 Team Asia had the fewest points and was eliminated.